Kubernetes supports a high level abstraction called Ingress that allows simple host or URL based HTTP routing.

 When operated in this mode, the application can offload the following:

 - TLS termination

 TLS Proxy Mode¶

-Chose TLS Proxy mode if you only want the Rafay platform to terminate the https at the TCP layer and route the connection a designated container.
+Chose TLS Proxy mode if you only want the managed Ingress Controller to terminate the https at the TCP layer and route the connection a designated container.
 In this case, the application is responsible for terminating the TLS connection and all API gateway type functionality.

 DNS based GSLB¶

 For multi cluster deployments, users using the "workload wizard" can also "optionally" enable DNS based Global Server Load Balancing (GSLB) for their workloads.

 This automatically programs the DNS for the workload deployed on multiple clusters.

 Multiple Ingress Policies¶

 Multiple ingress policies can be configured for an application.
 For example, the same application may be accessible on the Internet on two different domains.